 Part of the reason for this is because of the importance of muscle tone for good posture.
 If your muscles are imbalanced, or too tight, or aren’t evenly developed, your body will naturally be pulled into an unhealthy posture.

 Regular exercise, including strength training and stretching, can significantly improve your posture, which in turn can significantly improve your health.
 Not only that, either.
 There is evidence that shows that when your posture is better, your confidence goes up, too.
+If your struggling, consider hiring an online PT says leading Sydney personal trainer Russell Lee.

 3. Because your energy levels and mood can be dramatically improved by switching up your diet and fitness habits